Shantae (video game): Sequels

-Several plans for a Shantae sequel were made, including Shantae: Risky Revolution for the Game Boy Advance, or Shantae: Risky Waters for the Nintendo DS.
+Several plans for a Shantae sequel were made, including Shantae Advance: Risky Revolution for the Game Boy Advance, and Shantae: Risky Waters for the Nintendo DS.
 On September 15, 2009, a sequel titled Shantae: Risky's Revenge was announced, and revealed as a downloadable DSiWare title on Nintendo of America's 2009 Holiday lineup, with a tentative 2009 Q4 release date.
 Details on the 3-part episodic sequels were revealed in the November 2009 issue of Nintendo Power.
-However, plans for the episodic release were cancelled, and the game was instead released as a stand-alone sequel for a title to be available on DSiWare on October 4, 2010.
+However, plans for the episodic release were cancelled, and the game was instead released as a stand-alone sequel for DSiWare on October 4, 2010.
 The game was later ported to iOS, Microsoft Windows and PlayStation 4.
 A third game, Shantae and the Pirate's Curse, was released on the Nintendo 3DS eShop on October 23, 2014.
 Later the game was also released on Wii U, Microsoft Windows, PlayStation 4, Xbox One and Amazon Fire TV.
 A fourth title, Shantae: Half-Genie Hero, was released for Microsoft Windows, PlayStation 4, PlayStation Vita, Wii U, Xbox One and Nintendo Switch; it is the first HD game in the series.
 The game was successfully crowdfunded via Kickstarter and PayPal, receiving nearly $950,000, more than doubling its initial goal.
 A fifth game, Shantae and the Seven Sirens, was released for Apple Arcade in 2019, and for PC, PlayStation 4, Xbox One, and Nintendo Switch in 2020.
+The previously canceled sequel, Risky Revolution, was later released in 2025 as the sixth game in the series.